 8. Visiting Historical places:

-Parents should take their kids to historical and places of patriotic significance.
+Parents should take their kids to historical places of patriotic significance.
 Children enjoy visiting national museums and monuments.
 Parents should tell them the stories related to them.